 Step 5: Using PostgreSQL Roles and Databases

-Postgres is configured to employ ident authentication by default, which means that it associates Postgres roles with a Unix/Linux system account.
-If a role exists in Postgres, it can be accessed using a Unix/Linux username with the same name.
+Postgres employ ident authentication by default, which means that it associates Postgres roles with a Unix/Linux system account.
+If a role exists in Postgres, you can access it using a Unix/Linux username with the same name.

-The default Postgres role is associated with a user account called postgres that was generated during the installation process.
-This account can be used to access Postgres in a few different ways.
+The default Postgres role correlates with a user account called postgres, generated during the installation process.
+You can access Postgres with this account in a few different ways.
 Switching to the postgres account on your server is one option: perform the following command:

 sudo -i -u postgres